 In this matrix, identify the missing number as shown by the question mark.

-Abstract reasoning questionsAbstract reasoning tests assess your ability to think in a more lateral way.
+Abstract reasoning tests assess your ability to think in a more lateral way.
 These questions present you with a number of different shapes with a logic pattern running through them, generally from left to right.
-After you have deduced this pattern, you need to use it to decide either the missing or next picture or the odd one out.
+After you have deduced this pattern, you must use it to decide either the missing or next picture or the odd one out.
 An example of an abstract reasoning question can be seen below.

 Three of the shapes below follow the same pattern.
 Which two are different?